 Introduction

 While gene expression data in public repositories provide a valuable resource for investigators to infer regulatory processes (Edgar, Domrachev et al. 2002), the causal relationships among variables of interest are not always directly measurable in a system.
 Moreover, it is challenging to test the knowledge obtained from experimental model systems in human due to undetermined clinical outcomes and ethical considerations.
 Genome-wide gene expression assays on human specimens allow observations of correlations among the gene expression levels as well as between RNA abundances and phenotypic outputs.
 Meanwhile, these assays can also determine the downstream targets of a factor of interest in model systems that are relevant to the particular type of human specimen via genetic or pharmacological perturbations.
 The resulting gene signature, manifested by the behavior of these downstream target genes in response to a perturbation, could unbiasly serve as a surrogate of the activity of the factor of interest in a given context.
 Assuming that gene functions are preserved between human tissues and relevant model systems, the degree of similarity between the gene signature of the factor of interest and the specimen’s gene expression profile could be quantitatively estimated by a T-score calculation to represent activities of the factor of interest in the targeted specimen (Creighton, Casa et al. 2008, Creighton, Li et al. 2009, Luo, Emanuele et al. 2009, Qin, Lee et al. 2014).
 This scoring system have been employed to establish correlations between the prognosis outcome and manifestation of activities of the factor of interest in corresponding tumors (Creighton, Casa et al. 2008, Creighton, Li et al. 2009, Luo, Emanuele et al. 2009, Qin, Wu et al. 2013, Qin, Lee et al. 2014).
 The T-score calculation has also been utilized to determine the association among activities of factors of interest or between the activities of an upstream regulator and levels of its downstream targets within a set of human specimens (Wu, Kao et al. 2015, Rubel, Wu et al. 2016).
-Results of these studies demonstrated applications of such a surrogate score of molecular activities in investigation of gene functions and inference of regulatory processes (Edgar, Domrachev et al. 2002, Grace 2006)(Grace 2006) To determine the relationships among multiple variables, structural equation modeling (SEM) is one of the statistical techniques to indicate the strength of influence among variables by getting an overall fit of model with existing data.
+Results of these studies demonstrated applications of such a surrogate score of molecular activities in investigation of gene functions and inference of regulatory processes (Edgar, Domrachev et al. 2002, Grace 2006) To determine the relationships among multiple variables, structural equation modeling (SEM) is one of the statistical techniques to indicate the strength of influence among variables by getting an overall fit of model with existing data.
 The fit of the model can be assessed using various criteria, including the root mean square error of approximation (RMSEA), along with a 90% confidence interval, the Comparative Fit Index (CFI), the Tucker-Lewis Fit Index (TLI), and the standard root mean square residual (SRMR).
 For RMSEA, the general rule of thumb is that values <.05 indicate close fit, values between .05 and .10 indicate marginal fit, and values >.10 indicate poor fit (MacCallum 1996).
-For both the CFI and the TLI, a value of 1 indicates perfect fit, and the general rule of thumb is that values >.90 indicate adequate fit (Hu and Bentler 1998, Hu and Bentler 1999)Also, SRMR values <.08 indicate a very good fit between the model and the data.
-Therefore, SEM offers a statistical framework to make casual inferences about the causality of multiple variables in a system.(Edgar, Domrachev et al. 2002, Grace 2006)(Grace 2006)
+For both the CFI and the TLI, a value of 1 indicates perfect fit, and the general rule of thumb is that values >.90 indicate adequate fit (Hu and Bentler 1998, Hu and Bentler 1999).
+Also, SRMR values <.08 indicate a very good fit between the model and the data.
+Therefore, SEM offers a statistical framework to make casual inferences about the causality of multiple variables in a system (Edgar, Domrachev et al. 2002, Grace 2006) .